 And finally, we believe in privacy first.
 You shouldn’t have to provide your personal contact details to see comparisons — we don’t like pushy sales calls either.
-If you choose to buy a product online or connect with a vendor we make this as easy and simple as possible.
+If you choose to buy a plan online or connect with a vendor we make this as easy and simple as possible.

 4th Party is not owned by or affiliated with any of the vendors of the products and services we present in the Grouply Service, nor do we own any of those providers.